rise-lab-skku/ICRA2023_Quadruped_Robot_Challenges/README.md

 <img src="doc/gazebo_map.png" width=""/>

-- A repository for quadruped robot competition.
+- A repository for ICRA2023 Quadruped Robot Challenges.
 Used for build, test, and deployment.
-- This repository provides a ROS urdf package of robot competition map environment for simulations.
+- This repository provides a ROS URDF package for simulation map.
-- You can download and check competition map overview from <a href="doc/competition_map_overview.pdf" download>here</a>.
+- You can download and check map overview from <a href="doc/ICRA2023_Quadruped_Robot_Challenges_map_overview.pdf" download>here</a>.

 ---